Skip to Content

 If you are growing Moringa outdoors, there’s not much you can do about the atmospheric humidity, and will have to make do with whatever humidity nature gives your trees.

-Without the special humidity needs being met, Moringa plants will not live more than a few days indoors.
-Using a pebble tray is a recommended method to notch humidity levels up for growing Moringa indoors.
+Without the special humidity needs being met, Moringa plants will not live indoors for more than a few days.
+A pebble tray is recommended to notch humidity levels up for growing Moringa indoors.

 Moringa Oleifera is a deciduous, fast-growing species with feathery leaves and grey, corky bark.
 The tree predominantly grows more in height than it does in width.

-Only the old wood, such as the trunk and primary branches of the tree are woody.
+Only the old wood, such as the tree’s trunk and primary branches, are woody.
 New, actively growing stems are green and still herbaceous with a feathery texture.

 Moringa can start blooming as soon as 6 months after plantation and produces fragrant, yellowish-white flowers.